-Bangkok is a huge city!
+Bangkok, the capital city of Thailand, is a huge city!
 Home to 8 million people, most of whom often seem to be on the road creating terrible traffic jams, and thousands of hotels, hostels and guesthouses, it’s tricky trying to decide where to stay in Bangkok.

 Prior to staying in the city, I read through this great guide from Nerd Nomads, to help decide where I should stay.
 However, the 8 areas that they discuss are still hard to get your head around.

 To make it simpler, I’ve divided the city into two main areas: Khao San Road (and surrounds, i.e. Rattanakosin) and Siam/Silom/Sukhumvit.
 I’ll disregard the hotels near the International Airport (you know if you need to stay close by, otherwise discount it) and I’m largely ignoring the luxury hotels along the river.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.

 Staying in the Khao San Road Area of Bangkok

 You’ve probably heard about Khao San Road already, whether through reading “The Beach” or just due to its reputation as a backpacker mecca that precedes it.
 It’s a very popular place to stay in Bangkok for those on a budget, especially if you’re looking to party.
 If you’re like me, you may have discounted staying on Khao San Road.
 You may have thought that you’re too old/too sophisticated/want to get a good night’s sleep.
 But don’t be so quick.
 After firstly staying in Sukhumvit, I ended up moving to the area (although on Rambuttri Soi), for a final few nights of cheaper accommodation.
 Here’s why you should consider it…